Leonardo DiCaprio Foundation Stands Behind Utah Monument

 The monument and effort has been a point of debate over the issue of public land use in the West, as the publication notes.
 Money donated to the fund will also support five Indian tribes in their efforts and they will now have a say as to how the land is used and managed.

-Such tribes were responsible for inspiring the Obama administration to build the monument which will serve to protect the land from various activities that would bring harm to it, such as mining.
+Such tribes were responsible for inspiring the Obama administration to build the monument, which will serve to protect the land from various activities that would bring harm to it, such as mining.

 Page Six reminds that “President Barack Obama designated the 1.35-million-acre monument in the Four Corners region in December despite objections from Utah Republican leaders and rural residents who said it will add another layer of unnecessary federal control.”

 As noted, Leonardo is always sure to donate and support causes involving environmental preservation and those which his star pals are passionate about.
-Earlier this month DiCaprio was sure to become involved in Sean Penn’s fundraising event for J/P HRO Haitian Relief Fund which seeks to raise money for Haitians who have been hit with tragedy over the past few years due to terrible natural disasters and poverty.
+Earlier this month, DiCaprio was sure to become involved in Sean Penn’s fundraising event for J/P HRO Haitian Relief Fund, which seeks to raise money for Haitians who have been hit with tragedy over the past few years due to terrible natural disasters and poverty.
 Leo did his part by placing the $125,000 winning bid for an art piece by Ed Rushca.

 Leonardo DiCaprio Buys Ruscha Print to Benefit Sean Penn’s Haiti Charity – Observer https://t.co/PcDAtqFrpz